 Django ORM Query Analyzer¶

-The Django ORM Query Analyzer is a powerful performance analysis tool built into DBCrust that automatically detects N+1 queries, missing optimizations, and provides actionable recommendations for Django applications.
+The Django ORM Query Analyzer is a comprehensive performance analysis tool built into DBCrust that automatically detects Django ORM anti-patterns, provides detailed EXPLAIN analysis, and delivers actionable recommendations with precise code locations.

 Overview¶